JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 ### Reverse proxy issues:

-You try to handle to handle reverse proxy scenario in your application the code but it still leaks the original host name out:
+You try to handle reverse proxy scenario in your application the code but it still leaks the original host name out:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/name1.png" %}